hangyu98/IMSP/README.md

                    'Human coronavirus NL63']
     ```
 - ### Output:
-  - The link prediction results are available at: '''python /data/prediction'''
+  - The link prediction results are available at ```python /data/prediction```
-  - The performance evaluation results are available at: /data/evaluation
+  - The performance evaluation results are available at ```python /data/evaluation```

 - ### Customizable filter:
   - We understand that in different scenarios, the prediction results might need customized filters other in addition to those we have defined in the paper.
-We have provided such sample code available at /customize/customized_filter.py
+We have provided such sample code available at ```python /customize/customized_filter.py```

 ## Citing
 If you find CrossNELP is useful for your research, please consider citing the following papers: